Siftah/get_iplayer/installation.md

 3. Stop the WPM by typing Ctrl-C.

-<a name="linux-unix-package-opensuse"></a>
+<a name="linux-package-opensuse"></a>

 #### openSUSE

 ##### Command-line Interface (CLI)

 The CLI package for openSUSE is maintained in the [Packman](http://packman.links2linux.org/) repository.

-1. Install restricted format supports according the instructions for your system:
+1. Install restricted formats support according to the instructions for your openSUSE release:

 	<http://opensuse-community.org/Restricted_formats>